mscbuild/workflow-n8n/README.md

 ## Gratitude

-Huginn was originally created by [Zie619](https://github.com/Zie619/n8n-workflows).
+Project was originally created by [Zie619](https://github.com/Zie619/n8n-workflows).
 Since then, many people's dedicated contributions have made it what it is today.

 ## Support